guigrpa/oao/README.md

 * Updates versions in `package.json` files, commits the updates, adds a tag and pushes all the changes.
 * Publishes updated sub-packages.

+There are lots of custom options for `oao publish`.
+Chances are, you can disable each one of the previous steps by means of one of those options.
+Check them all with `oao publish --help`.

 ### `oao all <command>`